efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 Efene Quick Introduction for the Busy/Lazy Programmer
 =====================================================

-This is a quick and consise introduction to the efene programming language intended for someone who already programs in some programming language, it will only cover syntax and datatypes so you can familiarize with the language in a short read and maybe use it as a reference in the future.
+This is a quick and concise introduction to the efene programming language intended for someone who already programs in some programming language, it will only cover syntax and data types so you can familiarize with the language in a short read and maybe use it as a reference in the future.

 Data Types
 ----------

-Do you know `Json <http://json.org/>`_?
+Do you know `JSON <http://JSON.org/>`_?

-Yes: great! you know almost all of the data types their syntax
+Yes: great! you know almost all of the data types and their syntax

 No: you should click on the above link then...